International arbitration in the modern era

 This story is only available to subscribers to the printed edition of Construction Law.
 If you have a subscription please log in to read the rest of the story.

-Construction Law Guide to: FIDIC
+Construction Law Guide to: Damages

 This story is only available to subscribers to the printed edition of Construction Law.
 If you have a subscription please log in to read the rest of the story.